hydro-project/hydroflow/RELEASING.md

 # Releasing Guide

-This is a guide on how to create releases for Hydroflow and all the other crates in this workspace.
+This is a guide on how to create releases for all Hydro crates in this workspace.

 We use the [`cargo-smart-release` crate](https://github.com/Byron/cargo-smart-release) for our release workflow.
 Originally, cargo-smart-release [was part of gitoxide](https://github.com/Byron/gitoxide/pull/998)